Summer in Denmark & Sweden

 Faculty & Staff

 You will work closely with our partner DIS's services to prepare yourself while still in the US and continue when you arrive in Denmark and/or Sweden.
 The DIS North American Office, which has close ties to the Learning Abroad Center, is there to assist you in registering for courses, selecting the most suitable housing option, advising on flights to/from Denmark and/or Sweden, and other pre-departure activities.
-On arrival, the numerous DIS on-site staff members are on hand to help students, providing a broad array of services ranging from personal and academic counseling to sending mail, Internet access, and Diverse Identities Social Club (D.I.S.
+On arrival, the numerous DIS on-site staff members are on hand to help you, providing a broad array of services ranging from personal and academic counseling to sending mail, internet access, and Diverse Identities Social Club (D.I.S.
 Club).

 DIS faculty bring real-life expertise from their field into the classroom.
 Most work as professionals in the areas they teach, giving you direct access to resources and networks both in Copenhagen and/or Stockholm and on study tours.
 They will introduce you to a network of leading researchers and health professionals, European politicians, innovative business leaders, cutting-edge architects and designers, forward thinking entrepreneurs, ground-breaking activists, and fascinating historians.